-Psychedelic medications are all over the current media.
-Not a week goes by when we are not asked a question from a current or an exciting patient.
-At the NeuroScience & TMS Treatment Center, we began offering the first legal psychedelic treatment in our clinical practice for Major Depressive Disorder and Suicidality almost two years ago.
+Psychedelic treatments for mental health are all over the media these days.
+Not a week goes by when we are not asked a question from a current or an existing patient about them.
+At the NeuroScience & TMS Treatment Center, we began offering the first legal psychedelic-like treatment in our clinical practice for Major Depressive Disorder and Suicidality almost two years ago.

 What are psychedelics?